Bois de Boulogne: History

-A hunting preserve, royal châteaux, and an historic balloon flight
+A hunting preserve, royal châteaux, and a historic balloon flight

 The Bois de Boulogne is a remnant of the ancient oak forest of Rouvray, which included the present-day forests of Montmorency, Saint-Germain-en-Laye, Chaville, and Meudon.
 Dagobert I hunted bears, deer, and other game in the forest.
 His grandson, Childeric II, gave the forest to the monks of the Abbey of Saint-Denis, who founded several monastic communities there.
 Philip Augustus (1180–1223) bought back the main part of the forest from the monks to create a royal hunting reserve.
-In 1256, Isabelle de France, sister of Saint-Louis, founded the Abbey of Longchamp at the site of the present hippodrome.
+In 1256, Isabelle de France, sister of Saint-Louis, founded the Longchamp Abbey at the site of the present hippodrome.

 The Bois received its present name from a chapel, Notre Dame de Boulogne la Petite, which was built in the forest at the command of Philip IV of France (1268–1314).
 In 1308, Philip made a pilgrimage to Boulogne-sur-Mer, on the French coast, to see a statue of the Virgin Mary which was reputed to inspire miracles.
 He decided to build a church with a copy of the statue in a village in the forest not far from Paris, in order to attract pilgrims.
 The chapel was built after Philip's death between 1319 and 1330, in what is now Boulogne-Billancourt.

 During the Hundred Years' War, the forest became a sanctuary for robbers and sometimes a battleground.
 In 1416–17, the soldiers of John the Fearless, the Duke of Burgundy, burned part of the forest in their successful campaign to capture Paris.
 Under Louis XI, the trees were replanted, and two roads were opened through the forest.

 In 1526, King Francis I of France began a royal residence, the Château de Madrid, in the forest in what is now Neuilly and used it for hunting and festivities.
 It took its name from a similar palace in Madrid, where Francis had been held prisoner for several months.
 The Château was rarely used by later monarchs, fell into ruins in the 18th century, and was demolished after the French Revolution.